dchenk/async-swirl/README.md

 resize_image(file_name, dimensions).enqueue(&diesel_connection)?
 ```

-You do not pass the environment when enqueuing jobs.
+You do not pass the environment or database connection pool when enqueuing jobs.

 Jobs are run asynchronously by an instance of `swirl::Runner`.
-To construct one, you must first
+You construct a `Runner` by calling its
-pass it the job environment (this is `()` if your jobs don't take an environment), and a `deadpool-diesel`
+associated `builder` method with the required job environment (this is `()` if your jobs don't take an
-connection pool.
+environment) and a `deadpool-diesel` connection pool:

 ```rust
 let runner = Runner::builder(environment, connection_pool)